mnajarro/Foreign-Assistance-Dashboard-Data-Processing/README.md

 <b>Full Foreign Assistance Dashboard Spreadsheet Processing<b>
 <ol>
-1. Download Full Foreign Assistance Dashboard dataset and USAID Transaction dataset as excel
+<li>1.
+Download Full Foreign Assistance Dashboard dataset and USAID Transaction dataset as excel</li>
 2. Import into STATA and extract Spent and Obligated data only for USAID
 3. Remove any duplicates in the data
 4. Calculate aggregates overtime, and by category overtime